-Aerosmith co-owned the club with The Lyon’s group.
-The club was on Lansdown Street where you would find Jillian’s, Mama Kin’s, Avalon, and other clubs and bars.
+In December 1994, the band opened up a music club called the Mama Kin Music Hall in their hometown of Boston, Massachusetts.
+Co-owned with The Lyon’s group, the club was on Lansdown Street (where you would find Jillian’s, Mama Kin’s, Avalon, and other clubs and bars).

-When the club first opened, Aerosmith was all over the news speaking on how they wanted to have unknown bands play there, have the option for the band to get a copy of the performance (tape or video), so the band would have something to present to recording labels.
+When the club first opened, Aerosmith was all over the news speaking on how they wanted to have unsigned bands play there, have the option for the band to get a copy of the performance (tape or video), so the band would have something to present to record labels.
 Basically, a chance they did not have when they started out.

 Aerosmith and the band members as guests made a few appearances to play in the club: